MaorKer/WinKeyExtract/README.md

 2. Right-click `WinKeyExtract.exe` and select **Run as administrator**
 3. Your Windows product key, license info, and upgrade history will be displayed

-That's it.
-No installation needed, no dependencies, just a single `.exe` file.

 > **Why "Run as administrator"?**
 > Windows stores product keys in protected areas of the registry.
 Without admin rights, the tool may not be able to read them.